 The Directors of the Company are responsible for the preparation and integrity of the annual financial statements and the related financial information included in this report.
-The Company’s external auditors, Deloitte & Touche, have audited the financial statements and their report appears on page 17.
+The Company’s external auditors, Deloitte & Touche, have audited the financial statements and their report appears on page 15 to 19.
 The external auditors are responsible for independently auditing and reporting on these financial statements in conformity with international standards.

 The Company’s Directors are required by the Zimbabwe Companies Act (Chapter 24:03) to maintain adequate accounting records and to prepare financial statements for each financial year which present a true and fair view of the state of affairs of the Company at the end of the financial period and of the profit and cash flows for the period.
-In preparing the accompanying financial statements, International Financial Reporting Standards (IFRS) have been followed, suitable accounting policies have been used, and applied consistently, and reasonable and prudent judgements and estimates have been made.
-The financial statements incorporate full and responsible disclosure in line with the Company accounting philosophy.
+The company prepares financial statements with the aim to fully comply with International Financial Reporting Standards (IFRS) which comprises standards issued by the International Accounting Standards Board and interpretations developed and issued by the International Financial Reporting Interpretations Committee (IFRIC).
+Compliance with IFRS in intended to achieve consistency and comparability of financial statements.

-The Directors have reviewed the Company’s budget and cash flow forecast for the year to 30 June 2015.
-On the basis of this review and in the light of the current financial position and existing borrowing facilities, the Directors are satisfied that, notwithstanding the uncertainty resulting from recent economic policy decisions, African Distillers Limited is a going concern and have continued to adopt the going concern basis in preparing the financial statements.
+The Directors have reviewed the Company’s budget and cash flow forecast for the year to 30 June 2019.
+On the basis of this review and in the light of the current financial position and existing borrowing facilities, the Directors are satisfied that, notwithstanding the uncertainty in the economy, African Distillers Limited is a going concern and have continued to adopt the going concern basis in preparing the financial statements.

 The Company’s policy on business conduct, which covers ethical behaviour, compliance with legislation and sound accounting practice, underpins the Company’s internal financial control process.